Top ten things to see in Treasurer's House

 Model of a Napoleonic gunship

-A model of a 132 gun ship-of-the-line, in the Court Room.
-This three-decked battleship was made by French prisoners at the time of the Napoleonic Wars (1803-15), probably from bone and whalebone.
+A model of a 132 gun ship-of-the-line is displayed in the Court Room.
+This three-decked battleship is believed to have been made by French prisoners at the time of the Napoleonic Wars (1803-15), probably from a combination of bone and whalebone.

 Queen Anne period bedspread